fishmarch/SP-SLAM/README.md

 ### Related Publications:
 For more details, please read our paper [Point-Plane SLAM Using Supposed Planes for Indoor Environments](https://www.mdpi.com/1424-8220/19/17/3795)
+A Chinese article introducing this work: https://zhuanlan.zhihu.com/p/143204294 If you have some questions to discuss, you could contact me by e-mail (zhang_xy@buaa.edu.cn) or zhihu (https://www.zhihu.com/people/fishmarch) for fast reply.

 If you use SP-SLAM in an academic work, please cite: